QuantumMechanics/XEMsign/README.md

 # XEMsend

 XEMsend is the transaction initiator.
 It's the first cosignatory who ask for XEMsign signatures.
-XEMsend pull addresses meeting requirement from MySQL database and initiate batch signatures requests.
+XEMsend pull addresses meeting requirements from MySQL database and initiate batch signatures requests.

 You need to insert correct informations inside SENDaccess.json:<br>
 All addresses must be in the "NAMOAVHFVPJ6FP32YP2GCM64WSRMKXA5KKYWWHPY" format.
 NO "-".